 - The simple versatile recipe comes together quickly

-Sauce – Blending heavy cream and chicken broth with your blond roux creates a creamy decadent soup base that makes a really tasty stage for the chicken and potatoes.
+You’ll want to cook your bacon and sauté your veggies in the same pot you’re going to use to make your chicken potato soup.
+It’ll help build the fond for your blonde roux.
+Blending heavy cream and chicken broth with your roux creates a creamy decadent soup base that makes a really tasty stage for the chicken and potatoes.

 Can You Freeze This?

-Unfortunately, this recipe just does not freeze well.
-Potatoes are never the same after thawing and the cream doesn’t hold up well in the freezer either.
+Unfortunately, chicken potato soup just doesn’t freeze well.
+Potatoes are never the same after thawing and cream just doesn’t hold up well in the freezer either.
 Oh well, guess you’ll just have to eat it…..

 Make Ahead Tips